 Employee engagement should be built into every level of your organizational structure and culture.
 It’s one of the main driving forces behind productive, happy workplaces.

 There are many ways to engage employees.
 One of the most effective, however, is through performance and recognition programs.

 Celebrating achievements — whether individual or team wins, anniversary milestones or other important moments — goes a long way in building a positive team culture.
 Everyone wants to feel recognized and valued for their contributions.

 An intentional program, supported by a digital platform like Inspirus Connects, helps you tap into the powerful motivators of connection and belonging to foster an organizational culture that exceeds expectations.

 Think about a great boss, mentor or teacher you’ve had in your life.
 There’s a reason why they are so memorable: someone who truly guides and supports you can make all the difference in your trajectory.

-Cultivate leadership that aligns with the overall company values and desired culture, supporting those in positions of power with training, coaching and feedback opportunities.
+Cultivate leadership that aligns with the overall company values and desired culture, supporting those in positions of power with training, coaching, and feedback opportunities.

 If you are looking to change your organizational culture, one of the best places to start is with communication.

-Whether it’s about HR policies, performance management, reward structures or anything else of importance, transparent and clear communication go a long way in creating a positive company culture.
+Whether it’s about HR policies, performance management, reward structures or anything else of importance, transparent and clear communication goes a long way in creating a positive company culture.
 When organizations are transparent and open in their communication, it sends a signal to employees that they're willing to be honest and accountable.
 Employees feel more "in the know" and connected, part of the community that is the company.

 True employee engagement and empowerment grow from that sense of trust and inclusion.